miracle09110/basic-ecommerce-app/README.md

 ### Custom cases

-To test different cases, simply call add to the cart between the start and end indicator in `main.js`
+To test different cases, simply call .`add(item)` to the cart between the start and end indicator in `main.js`

 ```
 //Example